SumoLogic/epigraph/java/projections/src/main/java/ws/epigraph/projections/polymorphic-tails.md

 :(id,record(a))~(B:record(b),C:record(c))
 ```
 tells that
-- tags `id` and `record` must be returned
+- tags `id` and `record` should be returned
-- `record` model must include field `a`
+- `record` model should include field `a`
-- if actual data instance is a subtype of `B`, then `record` must also include field `b`
+- if actual data instance is a subtype of `B`, then `record` should also include field `b`
-- else if actual data instance is a subtype of `C`, then `record` must also include `c`
+- else if actual data instance is a subtype of `C`, then `record` should also include `c`

 Notice that only one of `B` or `C` can win.
 Even if actual instance happen to be of some type `D` which extends
 both `B` and `C`, then only `B` branch will be taken into account since it comes first.
-This makes sense if polymorphic tails are treated
-as type-based pattern matching.
+This makes sense if polymorphic tails are treated as type-based pattern matching.

 Tails may also be recursive, for example
 ```